annieyro/spotify-airtable-tracker/LEARNINGS.md

 Spotify has an example auth flow on its Web API Quickstart page, but we found that it did not translate very well to our Node app; it was bulky and stylistically difficult to parse.
 We spent some time refactoring the existing code.
 Notably, once the naive flow worked, we decided to integrate a convenient wrapper API to abstract away some of the repetitive tasks in order to effectively utilize the Spotify API.

+Finally, working with the Spotify API is relatively straightforward.
+One thing we often did was `console.log` the data we were receiving to justify our assumptions about what types of objects and object properties existed in the response.
+This helped us understand how to best manipulate the data to get it in the format we wanted for Airtable.

 ## Next steps

 Add more fun functionality with various endpoints!
 With the existing endpoints, we've established the building blocks to do much more with the Spotify API and a linked Airtable base.
 We can expand what attributes we store in Airtable if we like, or add more tables.
 Finally, of course we could always build out a lightweight frontend.